GA-repos/js-control-flow/README.md

 # Control Flow

 Control flow is a very important, foundational concept in programming.
-At it's core, control flow is about responding to data.
+At its core, control flow is about responding to data.

 ## Prerequisites